The following sections describe some of the possible threats to IG, which you can mitigate by following the instructions in this guide.

 Review and follow the ForgeRock Security Advisories.
 To receive email notifications for new security advisories, log in to Backstage, and click the Subscribe button for agent security advisories.
 Follow similar lists from all of your vendors.

 The initial phase of an attack sequence is often reconnaissance.
 Limit the amount of information available to attackers during reconnaissance, as follows:

 Avoid using words that help to identify IG in error messages, such as those produced by the entity in a StaticResponseHandler.
 For information, see StaticResponseHandler.

-In Cross-Site Scripting (CSS) attacks, malicious scripts are injected into otherwise benign and trusted websites.
-When you are using a StaticResponseHandler, secure responses from cross-site scripting, as follows:
+When you are using a StaticResponseHandler, secure responses from cross-site scripting attacks, as follows: